EESSI/docs/docs/test-suite/usage.md

 ## Example commands

-Running all GROMACS tests on 4 cores on the `cpu` partition
+Running all GROMACS tests on 4 cores on the `cpu` partition:

 ```
 reframe --run --system example:cpu --name GROMACS --tag 4_cores --performance-report
 ```

-List all checks for TensorFlow 2.11 using a single node
+List all checks for TensorFlow 2.11 using a single node:

 ```
 reframe --list-detailed --name %module_name=TensorFlow/2.11 --tag 1_node
 ```

-Dry run of TensorFlow CI checks on a quarter (1/4) of a node (on all system partitions)
+Dry run of TensorFlow CI checks on a quarter (1/4) of a node (on all system partitions):

 ```
 reframe --dry-run --name 'TensorFlow.*CUDA' --tag 1_4_node --tag CI